RapidCoders/Coding-Practice/DAY_67/README.md

-# Q.1 Write a function that takes a string as input and returns the middle character(s) of the string.
-If the length of the string is odd, return the middle character.
-If the length is even, return the middle two characters.
+# Q.1 Write a function that takes two strings as input and alternates their characters to form a new string.
 ```
 Input: "abcde"
 Expected Output: "c"